Speech Language and Communication Needs

 Who is the course for?

 Our Speech, Language and Communication Needs course is perfect for those who work in schools and specialist settings, such as teachers, learning and support teachers, teaching assistants and school leaders.
 The course is also suitable for speech and language pathologists in the education sector.
-The target age range is compulsory education, although the course may also benefit education professionals in pre-school and kindergarten settings.
+The target age range is compulsory education, although the course may also benefit education professionals in early childhood and kindergarten settings.

 Why join the course?